 - A DMV customer service center

-Receiving Your Veteran ID Card
+Receiving Your Driver’s License or ID Card with the Veteran Indicator

 Your card will be mailed to you.

+Your card will be mailed to you.
 If you applied in person at a customer service center, you will receive a receipt showing all of the information that will display on your card.
 While you are waiting to receive your card in the mail, you may use the receipt to show proof of veteran status and receive retail discounts.

 Sharing Information with DVS